 Adelman reminds that Palzoria, which the FDA approved as the first licensed peanut allergy treatment in January 2020, is a desensitization protocol.
 The patient is not “cured” of their allergy and must still avoid intentionally eating peanut-filled foods.
 But OIT can afford a significant level of protection in case of an accidental peanut exposure.

-Availability of Palforzia Treatment
+Availability of Palforzia OIT

-The FDA has approved Palforzia as a treatment for peanut-allergic patients aged 4 to 17 years old.
+The FDA has approved Palforzia OIT as a treatment for peanut-allergic patients aged 4 to 17 years old.
 The health regulator requires that allergists register for REMS (Risk Evaluation and Mitigation Strategy), in order to prescribe the treatment.

 During the COVID-19 pandemic, families have told Allergic Living of waiting to see their allergist in person to discuss food allergy therapy options.
 And the initial stages of Palforzia OIT treatment do require allergist visits for updosing.